 - Students who entered the 1989 program as self-nominees continue with whatever aid package they have, if any; they do not receive an additional merit award.

-- First-year students entering the 2014 iteration of the Honors Program receive a guaranteed $20,000 undergraduate merit award each year.
+- First-year students entering the Honors Program in 2016 receive a guaranteed $30,000 undergraduate merit award each year.

 All students receiving merit scholarships remain eligible for need-based aid.
 To apply need-based aid, see the Financial Aid website.